djole07/Minimum-value-with-threads/README.md

 For generating input files you can use _generator.cpp_.
 You can compile it with _g++ generator.cpp_, and run it with _./a.out numberOfSlogs_.
-For example _./a.out 150_ will generate 150 Slogs in binary input.dat file
+For example _./a.out 150_ will generate 150 Slogs in binary input.dat file.